South Australia Medical Imaging (SAMI)

 The MRI technologist that performs the scan will not be able to give you any information about the scan results at the time of the examination.
 Hundreds of detailed images are acquired and take the radiologist a while to review before they can make a report.
 The results of the scan will be sent to your referring doctor before your next appointment.
 Results cannot be given over the phone by clerical staff.

 Please confirm you will be attending an appointment if you are sent a confirmation text to your phone.
-If you do not reply, another patient will be booked at your child's appointment time and he/she will not be able to have his/her scan.
+If you do not reply, another patient will be booked at your child's appointment time and they will not be able to have their scan.

-If you do not attend three appointments in a row, your referral for a scan will be closed and we will inform your referrer.
+If you do not attend three appointments in a row, your referral will be closed and we will inform your referrer.